Chapter 4. IPFW Dummynet and Traffic Shaping

 # ipfw delete pipe 1 <----- does not throw error, and does not delete the pipe.

 The same is true for the corresponding queue keyword.
-You should take care to use the proper syntax.
+Take care to use the proper syntax.

-You can delete a pipe with a pipe statement still in the ruleset. ipfw will not throw an error - but any data transfer matching a pipe statement will not work.
+It is possible to delete a pipe with a pipe statement still in the ruleset. ipfw will not throw an error - but any data transfer matching the pipe statement will not work.

 scheds (schedulers) and pipes are tightly bound.
-To delete a scheduler, you must first delete the pipe.
-You can then re-create the pipe if needed.
+To delete a scheduler, first delete the pipe, and then re-create the pipe.
 The scheduler for the new pipe is reset to the default scheduler.
+However, it is possible to change the current scheduler type at any time:

 To change the scheduler type: